-Helping your customers is crucial, as 55% shoppers leave if they don’t get a timely answer to their queries.
+Helping your customers is crucial, as 55% of shoppers leave if they don't get a timely answer to their queries.
 You can also take the help of chatbots to automate chatting and save time and effort which is known to decrease the cart abandonment rate.

 8. Exploit Exit-Intent Popups

 Exit-intent popups are perfect for getting your customers to consider your product when they are about to leave and impact your cart abandonment rate.
 This is the last chance and you have to make it right!